acheronfail/float-view/README.md

 2. Clicking the Share button
 3. Selecting `Add to Home Screen`

-Now you'll have `Float View` all the time, even offline!q
+Now you'll have `Float View` all the time, even offline!

 ## How do I use it?